 - Incorporate fiber-optic lighting or glow-in-the-dark aggregates into the countertop for subtle nighttime illumination.

-See these restaurant and bar concrete countertop projects:
+See these restaurant concrete countertop projects:

 Mixed-Media Bar Top Combines Concrete, Wood, and SteelThe concrete for the 45-foot by 36-inch bar top was cast in the shop in four sections and pigmented a dark charcoal gray.
 In order to produce a seamless effect, stainless steel bars were used to connect the four pieces.

 Concrete Bartop Enhances Upscale TavernEnhanced by decorative white marble aggregate and a 3-inch drop edge, this concrete bartop at The Ram Restaurant & Brewery brings a touch of class to the beer drinking experience.

 A Super-Sized Taco BarTaco Mac’s new 65-foot concrete bartop truly satisfies the owner’s requirements for something unique but durable.
 Real beer and liquor bottles, melted down flat, are embedded in the bartop surface.
 The bottle labels were removed before melting and reapplied afterwards using epoxy.

 Bartop Adds ‘Artisinal’ Flair to Microbrew PubThis 25-foot-long concrete bartop at The Surly Goat in West Hollywood is the perfect complement to the brewpub’s low-key design scheme of gray, charcoal, and burgundy red walls and wood paneling.
 Multiple layers of sealers and protective finishes protect the bar from food and beer stains.